 This process is critical in the assessment of environment for a project as it ensures early management of environmental risks through identification of potential environmental impacts and proposal of mitigation measures.
-The process also helps in establishment of Project's Environmental Assessment (EA) Category (A, B, C or FI) as required by World Bank Operational Policy (OP) 4.01 and ranking of Project (high, medium and low risks) as required by Environmental Management and Co-ordination Act (EMCA) 1999 amended in 2015.
+The process also helps in establishment of Project's Environmental Assessment (EA) Category (A, B, C or FI) as required by the World Bank OP 4.01 and ranking of Project (high, medium and low risks) as required by Environmental Management and Co-ordination Act (EMCA) 1999 amended in 2015.